maths/moodle-qtype_stack/doc/en/Authoring/Reviewing.md

 ## Individual item analysis ##

-_NOT YET IMPLEMENTED_

-* Analysis of item as a whole, e.g. combine all the answer notes from each deployed version.
-* Analysis of different versions.
-Differences in frequencies of answer notes?
+To access the quiz reports you need to look in the Moodle navigation block.
+Under the quiz, select Results then STACK response analysis.
+The reports do the following

+* Analysis of each item as a whole.
+This combines all the [answer notes](Potential_response_trees.md#Answer_note) from each deployed version and each attempt.
+We list by the whole answer note (route through the potential response tree) and list by split answer notes, which give the occurances of each outcome.
+The precise details of the question dictate the relative importance of these two sets of data.
-* List of invalid answers.
+* List of all answers to each version, orderd by frequency and highlighting invalid answers.